lauslim12-old/vernam-cipher/README.md

 # Vernam Cipher
 Algorithm and Applications of Vernam Cipher in Python Programming Language.

+## TODO
+* Port this to be a Django / Flask Web Application.
+* Move the algorithm notes from the source code to be a README.md file.

 ## Architecture / Philosophies
 * Object Oriented
 * Following Python's Recommended Project Structure